 Dr. Sthabile Kolwa

-I am also an early-career astronomer whose main research interests center around two overarching topics (i) active galactic nuclei (AGN) and (ii) source populations selected by deep extragalactic radio surveys.
+Hi!
+My name is Sthabile.
+I am a radio astronomer whose main research interests center around two overarching topics (i) active galactic nuclei (AGN) and (ii) source populations selected by deep extragalactic radio surveys.
 Currently, I am carrying out much of this research as a member of the MeerKAT Large Survey Project working group MIGHTEE, superMIGHTEE (MIGHTEE + commensal uGMRT observations), and LOFAR collaborations.
 I am also involved in efforts to develop anomaly detection software pipelines for the Vera C. Rubin Observatory / LSST.

 Active Galactic Nuclei (AGN)